Bukhara: Mosques

+Nodir Devonbegi is a historical memorial in Bukhara, Uzbekistan.
+It was established by Nodir Devonbegi (Nodir Mirzo Togay ibn Sultan), the vizier and brother of the ruler of Bukhara, Imamquli Khan, around 1620–1621.
+The Khanaka has been included in the national list of intangible cultural heritage objects of Uzbekistan.

 Geography

 About 140 mi west of Samarkand in south-central Uzbekistan, Bukhara is located on the Zeravshan River, at an elevation of 751 ft.

 Climate

 Bukhara has a typically Central Asian cool arid climate (Köppen BWk).
 The average maximum afternoon temperature in January is 6.6 °C, rising to an average maximum of around 37.2 °C in July.
 Mean annual precipitation is 135 mm.

-The water was important in the hot, dry climate of Central Asia, so from ancient times, irrigation farming was developed.
-Cities were built near rivers and water channels were built to serve the entire city.
+Water was important in the hot, dry climate of Central Asia, so from ancient times, irrigation farming was developed.
+Cities were built near rivers, and water channels were built to serve the entire city.
 Uncovered reservoirs, known as hauzes, were constructed.
 Special covered water reservoirs, or sardobas, were built along caravan routes to supply travelers and their animals with water.

-However, the heavy use of agrochemicals during the era under the Soviet Union, diversion of huge amounts of irrigation water from the two rivers that feed Uzbekistan, and the chronic lack of water treatment plants, have caused health and environmental problems on an enormous scale.
+However, the heavy use of agrochemicals during the Soviet era, diversion of irrigation water from the two rivers that feed Uzbekistan, and the lack of water treatment plants have caused health and environmental problems on a large scale.